 - 1. The student(s) who attains the highest GPA will be named Valedictorian. - 2.
 The student who attains the next highest score will be named the Salutatorian. - 3.
-In the case of a tie, there may be multiple Valedictorians or Salutatorians with matching GPA.
+In the case of a tie, there may be multiple Valedictorians or Salutatorians.